Stymphalian/ak_chibi_bot/README.md

 !chibi play Attack | Change the animation the chibi currently plays.
 The animation loops forever.
 !chibi walk <?number> | Have the chibi walk back and forth across the screen.
 Optionally specify a number between 0 and 1.0 for the chibi to walk to that part of the screen.
 !chibi enemy The Last Steam Knight | Change the chibi into one of the enemies in the game.
+!chibi speed 2.0 | change the speed in which an animation is played.
 !chibi who Rock | Ask the bot for operators/enemies which match the given name.

 # Quick Start